 Women have 13 menstrual cycles in a year: 13 opportunities to become pregnant, and create life.

-The 13 day of the month also appears to be favoured for Marian apparitions of the Divine Feminine:
+The 13 day of the month also appears to be favored for Marian apparitions of the Divine Feminine:

 Our Lady of Fatima appeared on May 13, 1917, to Lucia, Jacinta and Francisco for the first time.
 She then appeared at Fatima, Portugal on the thirteenth of every month for six more months.